ManuGithubSteam/Surface3ProArch/README.md

 `efibootmgr --disk /dev/sda --part 1 --create --label "PreLoader" --loader /EFI/systemd/PreLoader.efi`

-Replace X with the drive letter and replace Y with the partition number of the EFI System Partition.

 This entry should be added to the list as the first to boot; check with the efibootmgr command and adjust the boot-order if necessary.

 #### Fallback